rafaelscariot/turn-webcam-into-an-ipcamera/README.md

-# Turn WebCam into an ip camera
+# 📷 Turn WebCam into an IP camera 📷

 The API contained in this repository accesses the webcam connected to your computer and performs a video stream for your entire local network.
-Just access the IPV4 address of the computer running the API on port 5000 📷
+Just access the API address with the endpoint /stream.
+For example: ```http://192.168.0.1:5000/stream```

 ## Installation